-- " provide an iconic contribution to the city form and complement existing development within the PDA. - " support the conservation and adaptive reuse of heritage places to enhance and celebrate the rich cultural heritage aspects in and around the PDA. - " enhance connections between the city and the river front, providing new and reinvigorated areas of public open space which support recreation opportunities, access and enjoyment of the Brisbane River. - " support connections and integrate with key locations in the surrounding area including those on the southern bank of the Brisbane River.
+- " provide an iconic contribution to the city form and complement existing development within the PDA. - " provide for the conservation of all heritage places and their adaptive reuse to celebrate Brisbane's origins and enhance the rich cultural heritage aspects in and around the PDA. - " enhance connectivity and integration between the city and the river front, providing new and reinvigorated areas of public open space which support recreation opportunities, access and enjoyment of the Brisbane River. - " support existing and new connections through the PDA and integrate with the surrounding area including key locations in the rest of the Brisbane CBD and on the southern bank of the Brisbane River.